 Sex Offender Verification Program

 This program continues today.
 Currently, it is under the purview of Sgt.
-Jay Rosen with the Juvenile Detective Division.
+Chad Robinson with the Juvenile Detective Division.
 He continues to assign new sex offenders to officers, ensure that the program is being carried out, and coordinating with the Tippecanoe County Prosecutor’s Office, Tippecanoe County Sheriff’s Department, and Indiana Department of Corrections to maintain accurate records of the current sex offender population in our community.

 In a recent success story of this program, a local sex offender, assigned to Patrol Officer Grant Leroux, was found to be in violation of the registration requirements according to state law.
 Officer Leroux attempted to make his monthly contact with the sex offender and, after some effort and investigation, discovered that the offender was not in compliance.
 Officer Leroux did not stop at that discovery.
 He filed a report and submitted it to the Tippecanoe County Prosecutor’s Office.
 The Prosecutor filed charges against this offender and issued an arrest warrant.
 On August 4th, 2015, the suspect pleaded guilty to the charge of Failing to Register as a Sex Offender.
 The offender was sentenced to 2 ½ years in the Department of Corrections and Tippecanoe County Community Corrections.